firesim/firesim/README.md

 ### 3. Endpoints Have Been Replaced With Target-to-Host Bridges.

-Unlike Endpoints, which where instantiated by matching on a Chisel I/O type, target-to-host bridges (or bridges, for short) are instantiated directly in the target's RTL (i.e., in Chisel).
+Unlike Endpoints, which were instantiated by matching on a Chisel I/O type, target-to-host bridges (or bridges, for short) are instantiated directly in the target's RTL (i.e., in Chisel).
 Unlike endpoints, bridges can be instantiated anywhere in the module heirachy, and can more effectively capture